instrumentisto/rust-incubator/0_basics/README.md

 After you're done notify your lead in an appropriate PR (pull request), and he will exam what you have learned.

+Additional articles, which may help to understand the above topic better:
+- [Chris Morgan: Rust ownership, the hard way][1]